Including plyometrics for runners in any training plan is an effective way to increase speed, endurance and performance.

-Despite logging regular miles, most runners try to incorporate a variety exercises to improve their running.
-If you’re hoping to improve power, speed or endurance, it can be beneficial to incorporate some plyometrics for running.
+In addition to logging regular miles, most runners try to incorporate a variety exercises to improve their running.
+If you’re hoping to improve power, speed or endurance, it can be beneficial to incorporate some plyometric exercises for running.

 Are plyometrics good for runners?